Adjunct Faculty – Adult and Graduate Studies (Multiple Openings)

 To be determined based on course availability

-Please submit a letter of interest, resume or curriculum vitae, 3 letters of recommendation, a statement of faith, and a statement of teaching philosophy.
+Please submit a letter of interest, resume or curriculum vitae, 3 letters of recommendation, a statement of teaching philosophy, and provide a statement of faith – a statement of your Christian experience, including how your christian commitment models the mission and values of Eastern Nazarene College and your church affiliation and involvement.

 Director of Human Resources